davidthings/mocad/tutorial/tutorial.md

 ### Step 2

-Happy with the leg segment, we can then create an object with it
+Happy with the leg segment, we can then create an object out of it

 ```
 module legSegment4( ) {